We're preparing our next batch. No clubs live right now. Contact us and tell us what you're after.

 Every Golfer in NZ Needs a Professional Club Fitting

-Club fitting can optimise lie angle, shaft length, loft, grip size, and shaft profile.
-For low handicappers with repeatable swings, these refinements can produce measurable gains.
+A fitting can optimise lie angle, shaft length, loft, grip size, and shaft profile.
+For low handicappers with repeatable swings, those refinements produce measurable gains.

-However, if your swing delivery changes from round to round, small specification adjustments may not translate into consistent on-course improvement.
+But if your swing changes from round to round, small spec adjustments won't show up as consistent improvement on the course.

-For many mid-handicap Kiwi golfers, investing in coaching and practice will deliver more improvement than spending several hundred dollars on fitting adjustments.
+For many mid-handicap Kiwi golfers, that few hundred dollars goes further on coaching and practice than on fitting adjustments.

 Fitting has real value, but timing matters.
-Build a more consistent swing first, then fine-tune with a fitting.
+Build a repeatable swing first, then fine-tune it with a fitting.

 5